Chouhartem/cryptpad-blog/posts/Most-Secure-CryptPad-Usage.md

-CryptPad only provides a weak form of anonymity and does not hide your [IP address](https://ssd.eff.org/glossary/ip-address) or your ["user agent"](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) (browser and [operating system](https://ssd.eff.org/glossary/operating-system)). <!-- this could be misinterpreted to mean that other users can see this information.
-Maybe we can be more specific and say it doesn't hide this info "from the server admins" -->
+CryptPad only provides a weak form of anonymity and does not hide your [IP address](https://ssd.eff.org/glossary/ip-address) or your ["user agent"](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) (browser and [operating system](https://ssd.eff.org/glossary/operating-system)) from the server administrators.
 The server can furthermore theoretically link IP addresses of people who are often collaborating on the same documents.
 Of course, we do not run these analytics for our flagship instance, but we want you to have to trust us as little as possible.